OpenTechSchool/python-data-intro/core/notebook.md

     %load "myprogram.py"

-and running it, which loads up a new cell containing the contents of *myprogram.py*.
+Into a cell and running it.
+This loads up a new cell containing the contents of *myprogram.py*.

-Test this feature out by loading one of the scripts you wrote before.
-You may have to specify the full path to script file, depending on the directory IPython Notebook started up from.
+Test this feature out by loading one of the scripts you wrote during the recap session.
+You may have to specify the full path to the script file, depending on the directory IPython Notebook started up from.

 There is one other useful built-in tool for working with Python files: